 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

 This pumpkin crepes recipe has been sponsored by Foodie.com but all opinions are my own.

 Do you ever get tired of hearing your family complain about what’s for dinner?
 Ewww…why did you put beans in that?
 Why are we having fish AGAIN.
 What’s this green stuff?
 My kids and husband are pretty good eaters but they always seem to have SOMETHING to say about dinner!
 Except on nights we do breakfast for dinner!
 Those nights are always filled with plenty of YAYS and requests for seconds!
 Those are always good nights!
-Because I am a huge fan of happy kids and no complaining I usually do breakfast for dinner at least once a week.
+Because I am a huge fan of happy kids and no complaining I usually do breakfast for dinner at least once a week (my homemade kolache recipe is always a huge hit!).
 If you are a fan of breakfast for dinner I put together a collection on Foodie.com of recipes you might want to try.
 Check out the widget below for inspiration and then just click on the picture to get the recipe.